klingtnet/rsoundio/README.md

 Rsoundio is a wrapper for [libsoundio](https://github.com/andrewrk/libsoundio), a cross-platform realtime audio in- and output library.

-The following backens are supported:
+The following backends are supported:

 - JACK
 - PulseAudio